WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

   At the beginning agents make plans as they want, then they are merged and modified to make them coordinated.
   Different approaches to modify the plan: Freedom in planning $\to$ then modify.

-*In both cases is to try to detach the problem of planning and the problem of coordination.*
+*In both cases we are trying to detach the problem of planning and the problem of coordination.*

 - <u>Decision Theoretic Multi Agent Planning</u>
   We interleave at the same time local planning and coordination $\leftarrow$ *we will see this in details*